okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ## Overview

 With the Embedded SDK, your app can verify a user's identity using the email authenticator.
-You can integrate the email enrollment and challenge in your app and complete those flows using [magic links](/docs/guides/email-magic-links-overview/main/), a one-time password (OTP), or a combination of both.
+You can integrate the email enrollment and challenge in your app and complete those flows using <StackSnippet snippet="emloverview" inline />, a one-time password (OTP), or a combination of both.

 ## Get started